Intelligent Networks Laboratory

 Open Projects.

-• Simulator software engineering, including architecture and development process maturity.
+• Simulator software engineering: Advance the system architecture and elevate software development process maturity.

 Any of these areas could be used for an undergraduate capstone, undergraduate research, or a Masters thesis or project.
 If you are interested, first read through the project descriptions on this site and then contact Prof. Stiber.